ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 8. Once the attack is complete, you will be returned to the **Attack simulator** page.

-9. Leave your browser and the Security and Comnpliance Center open for the next task.
+9. Leave your browser and the Security and Compliance Center open for the next task.

 ### Task 2: Review the Brute Force results